Special temporal functions on globally hyperbolic manifolds

-\begin{enumerate} \item{$\phi (x_0, x_1) = 1$ for $ \vert x_0 \vert \geq 1 $,} \item{$\phi (x_0, x_1) = \phi (-x_0, x_1) $ for all $(x_0, x_1 ) \in \R^2$,} \item{There is a real number $C$ with $ \phi(0, x_1) \leq C \cdot x_1^4$ for all $x_1 \in \R$.} \end{enumerate}
+\begin{enumerate} \item{$\phi (x_0, x_1) = 1$ for $ \vert x_0 \vert \geq 1 $,} \item{$\phi (x_0, x_1) = \phi (-x_0, x_1) $ for all $(x_0, x_1 ) \in \R^2$,} \item{There is a real number $C$ with $ \phi(0, x_1) \leq C \cdot x_1^{-4}$ for all $x_1 \in \R$.} \end{enumerate}

-\v Then, as conformally equivalent to standard Minkowski space, $M:= (\R^2, g)$ is globally hyperbolic, and as every future geodesic $c$ hitting the strip $ (-1,1 ) \times \R $ in a point $ c(0)$ leaves it forever after crossing the compact subset $J^+ (c(0)) \cap J^- (\{ 1\} \times \R)$.
-Therefore $M$ is causally complete.
-But the Cauchy time function $x_0$ has the incomplete levelset $ x_0^{-1} (0) $, but as soon as we consider a Cauchy time function $T$ given as the Lorentzian scalar product with any future timelike vector not collinear to $\frac{\partial}{\partial x_0} $, then its level surfaces are all complete.
+\v Then, as conformally equivalent to standard Minkowski space, $M:= (\R^2, g)$ is globally hyperbolic, and as every future-pointing geodesic $c$ hitting the strip $ (-1,1 ) \times \R $ in a point $ c(0)$ leaves it forever after crossing the compact subset $J^+ (c(0)) \cap J^- (\{ 1\} \times \R)$.
+Therefore $M$ is causally geodesically complete.
+The Cauchy temporal function $x_0$ has the incomplete levelset $ x_0^{-1} (0) $, but as soon as we consider a Cauchy temporal function $T$ given as the Lorentzian scalar product with any future timelike vector not collinear to $\frac{\partial}{\partial x_0} $, then its level surfaces are all complete.
 As a second example, an article of Candela, Flores and S\'anchez (\cite{mC}, Sect.
 6.2) shows that even usual Minkowski space has non-C Cauchy temporal functions.